osmond/plant-tracker/README.md

 ounces and the UI shows the equivalent in milliliters.
 The value is stored in milliliters so you can work in either unit as needed.

+### Photo cleanup

+Uploading a new photo now removes the previous image from the `uploads/` directory.
+Deleting a plant also deletes its photo so the folder stays tidy.